OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 >     - `SUBSCRIBER`
 >     - `PUBLISHER`
 >     - `MODERATOR` (not available yet)
-> - DATA: an optional string to associate any metadata to this token (usually participant's information)
+> - DATA: an optional string to associate any metadata to this token (usually participant's information).
+Maximum 1000 chars

 <div></div>